 Do you have a back up plan?

-I always have a Plan X, everyone should have a plan X. This is planning for the unexpected such as the weather turning from what should have been wall to wall sunshine to a torrential downpour and having to find somewhere indoors beforehand to take your photographs.
 However, most wedding photographers prefer a cloudy day as there are no nasty shadows and no one is squinting in the bright sunshine.
 I have been known to stand in a car park in the pouring rain, brolly in one hand and camera in the other with all the guests on the hotel veranda and I nailed the group shot!

 What if you're ill on the day?